WebOfTrust/keripy/scripts/demo/README.md

 depending on your shell.

+You also need to have `jq` installed on your machine as the scripts use it to pretty print the JSON results of many of the commands.

 ### Python Requirements
 We recommend using a virtual environment manager like `venv` or `pyenv` to set up a virtual environment with the version of python listed in `setup.py` and `pip` for that version of Python.
 Once that is done, install the required dependencies with: